 If you think you can’t tolerate pulses, my recommendation is: “Don’t give up too early on these super foods”.
 It is better to start slowly and test out which legumes work best for you.
 Step by step you’ll increase the good gut bacteria which will then help you to better tolerate legumes.

-In the meanwhile here is a parsnip soup recipe for you – totally legume free.
+In the meanwhile here is a parsnip soup recipe for you – totally legume and cabbage free.
 And yet with parsnips ranking number 2 on my Top 30 list of high fiber vegetables you have a soup at hand you can enjoy without guilt.
 I recommend to serve it with some whole grain bread for an even better bio availability.

 Click here for the clean eating parsnip soup recipe.

 Remember, the setpoint of information in the human body is actually in the gut.
 Some experts call the intestine even your body’s second brain.
-Hopefully these inspirations can help you treat your digestive system with the respect it deserves.
+Hopefully, these inspirations can help you treat your digestive system with the respect it deserves.